 Since 1986, Il Cielo has brought "the sky" to Beverly Hills.
-Often called, "The most romantic restaurant in Los Angeles", Il Cielo is more than just an Italian restaurant; it is a landmark.
+Often called, "The most romantic restaurant in Los Angeles", Il Cielo is more than just an Italian restaurant; it's a landmark.
 With fine dining for lunch and dinner, private rooms and tranquil gardens, Il Cielo is the perfect location for almost any occasion, day or night.
 Il Cielo has established itself as a place to impress; "A country restaurant in the city."
-We hope you will join us soon.

 Over the years, Il Cielo has evolved with the times while staying true to its Tuscan roots.
-Il Cielo weaves together the many colorful threads in the rich tapestry of Vericella's life by combining a modern way of thinking with classic good taste and charm.
-Implementing many elements of Pasquale's personal upbringing with the traditions and culture of a Sorrento atmosphere.
-One could only enter Il Cielo feeling as though they have entered into an Italian bungalow.
+Il Cielo weaves together the many colorful threads in the rich tapestry of the Vericella family's life by combining a modern way of thinking with classic good taste and charm.
+Implementing many elements of Pasquale and Patties upbringings with the traditions and culture of a Tuscan atmosphere, and Southern Italian charm.
+One could only enter Il Cielo feeling as though they have entered into an Italian cottage.

-Before it was Il Cielo, this unique location was home to Marcel Machu and his family.
-He was a hairstylist to the stars!
-These photos taken in the 1940s show the construction of what is now I Cielo and our new bar.
+The gallery below shows that before Il Cielo, this unique location was home to Marcel Machu and his family.
+He was a hairstylist to the stars.
+These photos taken in the 1940s show the construction of what is now il Cielo and our bar.

 The exterior of the building where Marcel's salon was located.
 This now our new bar!